Nazarian Para PMC enjoys FRESH Gun Forums So will you.

 1920 to 1950

-In the interwar period the submachine gun became notorious in the US as a gangster weapon; the image of pinstripe-suited James Cagney types wielding drum-magazine Thompsons caused some military planners to shun the weapon.
+In the interwar period the Replica Watches submachine gun became notorious in the US as a gangster weapon; the image of pinstripe-suited James Cagney types wielding drum-magazine Thompsons caused some military planners to shun the weapon.
 It was also used by the police, but many criminals favored the M1918 Browning Automatic Rifle.
 The submachine gun was gradually accepted by many militaries, with many countries developing their own designs over the period, especially in the 1930s.

 Argentina manufactured a wide range of high quality submachine guns during the interwar years, most notably the Hafdasa C-4 and Halcon M-1943 which were chambered in 9x19mm Parabellum and .45 ACP calibres depending on service.
 A weapon ahead of its time was the Hafdasa C-2 machine pistol issued to armoured vehicle personnel which would be today classed as a Personal Defense Weapon.